Editors Note: Originally published August 2022. Updated June 2026.

 Growth plan?
 What’s that?

-Often our days are so packed full of fires that the notion of planning, even for a week, feels unachievable.
-And yet, the actions we take today will determine our tomorrow.
+Often our days are so packed full of fires that the notion of planning for growth feels like a luxury.
+It isn’t.

 Execution